lucasmodrich/lucasmodrich.github.io/_posts/2008-05-11-machu-picchu.md

 This afternoon was pretty much consumed by the train ride back to Ollantaytambo, and then a bus ride back to Cuzco and civilisation again.

-I must say, Cuzco is an absolutely lovely city&nbsp;- possibly one our favorite of the tour so far - and its great to be back.
+I must say, Cuzco is an absolutely lovely city - possibly one our favorite of the tour so far - and its great to be back.
 We have another free day here in Cuzco tomorrow, and then we head off for the Jungle after that for two nights, and that will conclude out tour.

 We are looking forward to the Jungle, and have had a very small taste of it travelling to Machu Picchu today.

 The country side here is amazing.
 In the Jungle (about 2,000m) its warm and humid, yet the tops of the mountains (some of which go over 5,000m) have snow caps.
-Its weird to be in the warmth of the Jungle&nbsp;and look up and see snow on top of the mountains.
+Its weird to be in the warmth of the Jungle and look up and see snow on top of the mountains.